 Posting letters.
 I love the sound of those two words.
 It sounds so much more English than “mailing a letter.”
 I’m a romantic at heart and I love the thought of a postman carrying a satchel filled with postcards from all over the world.
-It’s sweet to see a package marked fragile hanging out of a mailbox and imagine how excited the homeowner is when they collect their mail at the of the day.
+It’s sweet to see a package marked fragile hanging out of the mailbox and imagine how excited the homeowner is when they collect their mail at the of the day.

 No Junk Mail